 Their use is well-known at places such as railway station platforms (plus the proverbial 1001 other locations) and some railway operators put them inside the trains too.
 The example shown here comes from Germany but there are others too.

-carriage.
-The opposite side of the carriage (ie: from where the photograph was taken, and not seen here) is fitted out with longitudinal seating (without tables), plus - on some trains - a train manager's office.
+The opposite side of the carriage (ie: the location from where the photograph was taken) is fitted out with longitudinal seating (without tables), plus - on some trains - a train manager's office.

 These views come from the inter-urban line which links Düsseldorf and Krefeld, Germany.
-Similar vehicles also operate on an inter-urban (InterCity?) service which links Düsseldorf with Duisburg.
+Similar vehicles also used to operate on an inter-urban (InterCity?) service which linked Düsseldorf with Duisburg.

-These services use a dedicated fleet of tramcars which have been modified to include a refreshment preparation area and on which an attendant serves passengers at table-equipped seats.
+These services used a dedicated fleet of tramcars which had been modified to include a refreshment preparation area and on which an attendant served passengers at table-equipped seats.

 On very busy heavily loaded routes it can arise that overcrowding becomes an issue which restricts the ability of the railway to carry as many passengers as wish to travel.
 One solution would be to increase the frequency of the trains, however as much as passengers might like a train every few minutes it can happen that too many trains cause congestion on the tracks - especially at locations where many routes converge.
 Another solution would be to operate longer trains, however this is not just a simple case of attaching extra carriages to the train!
 For instance: it is also important that station platforms are long enough for the longer trains, and there may need to be (possibly expensive) alterations to the signalling system (and / or track configurations) as it could impede the smooth operations of the railway if trains which had been lengthened started blocking busy junctions when stopped at a red signal.